Every potential new product or service needs a dedicated development team.

 Timetabling the development process

-Your project manager should draw up a critical path for the completion of key tasks and stages in the product development process.
+Your project manager should draw up a critical path for the completion of key tasks and stages in the new product development process.
 SMART (specific, measurable, agreed, realistic and time-bound) objectives should be introduced to help measure and monitor progress.

 However, your plans should be flexible as well so that you can deal with any unknown event that occurs.
 For example, you may have to deal with a change in the project's specifications or expected completion date.
 For more information on managing your development project, see how to manage your research, design and development.